We purchased and tested the DynaVap HyperDyn hands-on. Prices, availability, and performance data are regularly verified.

 In our testing, the Tempest 2 produced denser vapor, offered significantly freer airflow, and performed better with induction heaters.
 VapeExperts rates it higher overall for the category.

 The HyperDyn counters with modularity across the DynaVap ecosystem, a larger 0.25 g single-load capacity, and the simplicity of click-based temperature feedback.
+That ecosystem is what we photographed above: our test unit nested in the wooden SlimStash with a torch alongside, a complete pocket kit the Tempest 2 can't match.
 At similar pricing, the Tempest 2 outperforms on raw vapor quality, but DynaVap users who value parts interchangeability have reason to stay.

 DynaVap HyperDyn vs Vestratto Anvil